ntop/ntopng/doc/src/remote_assistance.rst

   :alt: Remote Assistance Settings

 By enabling the remote assistance and providing the connection script to the ntop support team, the user can receive remote assistance.
+When remote assistance is enabled, the ntopng instance will be available at IP address 192.168.166.1

-If the `Temporary Admin Access` flag is checked, then the support team will also be able to connect to ntopng gui as the admin user by using the same credentials of the connection script.
-If it's not enabled, then gui credentials must be provided to the support team by the user.
+If the `Temporary Admin Access` flag is checked, then the support team will also be able to connect to ntopng GUI as the admin user by using the same credentials of the connection script.
+If it's not enabled, then GUI credentials must be provided to the support team by the user.

 .. warning::